Codecademy/docs/content/java/concepts/stringbuilder/terms/insert/insert.md

 ---
-Title: '.insert()'
+Title: ".insert()"
-Description: 'Places a sequence of characters into a StringBuilder and returns a reference to the object.'
+Description: "Places a sequence of characters into a StringBuilder and returns a reference to the object."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Characters'
+  - "Characters"
-  - 'Strings'
+  - "Strings"
-  - 'Methods'
+  - "Methods"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`.insert()`** method places a sequence of characters into the `StringBuilder` and returns a reference to the object.